tdiam/belief-revision-engine/README.md

-# Belief base revision
+# Belief revision engine

-Python implementation of entrenchment-based revision in belief bases.
+A Python implementation for a belief revision engine.
+The engine uses a belief base representation and change functions based on epistemic entrenchment.

 ## About the project
 The project is part of the course [02180 Introduction to Artificial Intelligence](http://kurser.dtu.dk/course/2018-2019/02180) of DTU.